Top 10 Museums to Visit in Paris: Must-See Art & Culture

 4. Center Pompidou: cool modern art museum in Paris (4th)

-The primary colors, visible pipes and air ducts of Center Pompidou make it one of the most famous sights in the French capital.
+The primary colors, visible pipes and air ducts of Center Pompidou in Paris make it one of the most famous sights in the French capital.
 The Pompidou houses work by artists from Pablo Picasso to Wassily Kandinsky and welcomed more than three million visitors last year.
 Don’t miss the fantastic view of Paris from the top floor.
 Downstairs, Place Pompidou is a lively place.
 Don’t miss the Stravinsky Fountain (just renovated) and take a lovely break nearby in Jardin Anne-Frank.

 5. Musée Picasso: special works by the Spanish artist (3rd)